AaltoSciComp/isolate-namespace/README.md

 - `--no-net`: Don't unshare the network namespace.
 This is needed so that Jupyter kernels can communicate via loopback.

 - `--`.
 Separate options to `isolate.sh` from program to run.
-All options to `isolate.sh` must be before program to run.
+  Everything following this is an argument to the program to run.
+Not required, by default stop parsing at the first non-recognized argument.

 Use with Jupyter kernels